The Cheap Eats Guide to Rome

 Despite being located across the popular and touristic Campo de’ Fiori, the food here is quite nice and overall reasonably priced, especially for their location!
 Sometimes you can find Roman and Jewish artichoke (carciofi), plus there are plenty of other options including panini served on freshly baked focaccia and pizza served by weight.
 Calzones are €3 per piece, artichokes are €2 per 100 grams, pastries are mostly between €2 to €3, supplì are €1.50 to €2 per piece, and most pre-built panini are €3.50 to €5.
 It’s the kind of place you have to visit to see what they have that day but unless they’re about to close you should have pretty good options.

 They also pride themselves on their product!
-This little bakery opened up over 50 years ago in 1970 and they’re happy to continue their tradition of baking everything in-house each day, as well as use handpicked ingredients like high-quality olive oil and butter in order to guarantee the same quality they’ve been delivering for decades.
+This little bakery opened up over 50 years ago in 1970 and they’re happy to continue their tradition of baking everything in-house each day, as well as use handpicked ingredients like high-quality olive oil and butter to guarantee the same quality they’ve been delivering for decades.

 Campo de' Fiori, 22